petershin/liferay-learn/docs/courses/latest/en/application-development/modeling-data-structures/setting-up-the-application-evaluation-object.md

    | Name | `ApplicationEvaluation` |
    | JSON File | `Object_ApplicationEvaluation.json` |

-   The Application Evaluation JSON file is located in the `liferay-w1m9` folder.
+   The Application Evaluation JSON file is in the `liferay-w1m9` folder.
 This file includes the object's basic schema, including general configurations and custom fields.

    ![Import the Object_ApplicationEvaluation.json file.](./setting-up-the-application-evaluation-object/images/03.png)